 Conservation / Cleaning

 As conservators, multiple considerations shape a cleaning project.
 How clean is clean?
 Do we restore the material’s original appearance, or match the appearance at some intermediate point in time?
 Each project presents a distinct combination of substrate material and soiling.
 After careful study, we select one or more cleaning methods from a variety including plain water, detergents, powders, adhesives, and poultices.
-Generally, we select the least aggressive treatment that will do the job, adhering to the Hippocratic oath, “First do no harm.”
-Overly aggressive cleaning can permanently damage a façade.
+Overly aggressive cleaning can permanently damage a facade, so we select the least aggressive treatment that will do the job—another example of our adherence to the Hippocratic Oath of “First do no harm.”